ksadangrit/nz_citizenship/README.md

 - Verify all calculated data matches the original, then replace the original table with the updated dataset.

 ## Analysis
+In this section, I will primarily discuss the steps I employ to sort, filter, or calculate the data for analysis.
+Findings will be discussed as relevant.
+However, the majority of the findings will be visualized and discussed in the next part of this project.

 ### 1. Max, Min and Average
 #### 1.1 Finding max and min values
 We’ll utilize conditional formatting to highlight the maximum and minimum values across all years.